devnought/sc-util/README.md

 ## How to use
-NOTE: As of 3.17, this first step is only required for managing the `USER` folder and creating an option fresh `USER.cfg` file, as the shader cache was moved to `appdata/local`.
+*NOTE:* As of 3.17, this first step is only required for managing the `USER` folder and creating a fresh `USER.cfg` file, as the shader cache was moved to `appdata/local`.

 ### 1. Installation
 Compile from source if you have the Rust compiler installed: